 Why is it so hard to acknowledge and talk about mental health?

 While many associate mental health with terms such as “depressed”, “OCD”, “schizo”, or even the all-encompassing “siao”, do most of us know what these words really mean?
 And the kind of lifestyles and conditions they attempt to describe?

 Imagine telling your boss or colleague that your greatest achievement today was getting out of bed.
-Or to your circle of friends that you can’t meet them for the sixth time running because crowds give you panic attacks and that you have run out of energy reserves to be around people, after getting through the day.
-For some, life means you can only get out of house after 6 pm, or after washing your hands for 4 hours straight.
+Or to your circle of friends that you can’t meet them for the sixth time running because crowds give you panic attacks and you have run out of energy reserves to be around people, after getting through the day.
+For some, life means only getting out of the house after 6 p.m., or after washing your hands for 4 hours straight.
 When it comes to gatherings, there are only so many times you can take a raincheck before becoming the flaky friend who is unreliable, and probably not a whole bucketload of fun.

 Unlike physical conditions, mental issues are inherently inaccessible to those who do not experience it, as most of what goes on isn’t visible.
 It is also individualistic, which means the same condition can transpire in completely different forms for different people.
 The resultant impact on their lives usually seems completely illogical and incomprehensible to the outsider.

 The stigma is real, especially in a society that places so much emphasis on visible measures of a person’s worth.
 So being depressed is something one sweeps under the carpet in light of more pressing basic needs like their career, family, and mortgages.
 Talking about it seems indulgent when one should be grateful and productive.